guigitignore/Bruteforce-Dictionary/README.md

 1) The header contains properties of file (`magic` to recognize file, `elements` is the number of entry, `hash_table_index` is the position of the hash table in the file and `mask` is the mask to use in hash table)
 2) The Data section contains all key and value.
 This section is not loaded in memory.
 We only load key and value when necessary.
 3) The Hash Table section is loaded in memory.
 It contains a hash and an index for each entry in the data section.
 The hash function in this case is just a xor of the key bytes.

+## 5) Issues

+- MD4 causes infine loop due to its weeknesses (2 passwords that are almost equal produces sometime a digest almost equal) My hash function just xor words of the existing hash.